Changes to waste and recycling

 Sort It recycling centres

-The open sites are currently accepting the normal range of waste and recycling apart from clothing and textiles.
+The open sites are currently accepting the normal range of waste and recycling.
 You can check what you can take to each recycling centre on our find a tip or recycling centre page.

 The following rules at the Sort It recycling centres are to protect everyone:

-- we are open for essential* use only
+- the sites are open for essential* use only

 - no trailers (this is to help keep traffic flowing and reduce queues)